-Dr. Anish Goel joined the U.S. Senate Committee on Armed Services in 2015, where he currently serves as a Professional Staff Member.
-In this role, his responsibilities include defense science and technology issues, including research and development, as well as Pentagon policy and strategy in South Asia.
+Dr. Anish Goel is a fellow in New America's International Security program.
+He recently completed three years of service to the U.S. Senate Committee on Armed Services, where he served as a Professional Staff Member.
+In this role, his responsibilities included defense science and technology issues, including research and development, as well as Pentagon policy and strategy in East and South Asia.
 Anish joined the Senate after three years with the Boeing Company, where he led geopolitical and aviation policy analysis for the commercial airplanes division.

 Prior to Boeing, Anish served for over nine years in the U.S. federal government working primarily on South Asia foreign policy.
 Most recently, he served from 2008 to 2011 in the White House’s National Security Council as Director and then Senior Director for South Asia, a position that made him the senior-most advisor on South Asia to the President of the United States.
 In that role, Anish led preparations for President Obama’s four-day visit to India in November 2010, a visit that was widely recognized as the most successful presidential visit to India in U.S. history.
 He provided direct non-partisan guidance and advice to both Presidents Bush and Obama and drove efforts to develop and implement White House policy.
 In his role, he also led negotiations with foreign governments on presidential agreements.